sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_7.rst

 uncommon at all.
 This is a *standard* repeated measures design, and none of the tests we’ve considered so far can handle it.
 Eek.

-The solution to the problem was published by `McNemar (1947)
+The solution to the problem was published by :ref:`McNemar (1947)
-<../Other/References.html#mcnemar-1947>`__.
-The trick is to start by tabulating your
+<McNemar_1947>`.
+The trick is to start by tabulating your data in a slightly
-data in a slightly different way:
+different way:

 +----------------+-------------+------------+-------+
 |                | Before: Yes | Before: No | Total |